RECHNER SENSORS CAPACATIVE AND INDUCTIVE SENSORS

-Since its founding, Rechner sensors has a leading position in the field of sensor technology.
-Especially in the field of capacitive sensors for level control or position control.
-Many see Rechner as synonymous for a capacitive sensor.
+Since its founding in 1965, Rechner Sensors has held a leading position in the field of sensor technology and has since developed capacitive and inductive sensors for demanding industrial applications.
+This is especially true in the area of capacitive sensors for level control or position control.
+Many consider the name Rechner as synonymous with a capacitive sensor.

-Due to the rapid developments in the market and specific customer assortment of Rechner continues to grow.
-The range includes more than 3,000 models, with a wide range of different sizes and process connections.
+Due to the rapid developments on the market and specific customer demands, the assortment is constantly growing.
+The assortment has more than 3000 models, with a wide range of different sizes and process connections.

 Rechner sensors to avoid interference and downtime